connorkasarda/bot-gym/README.md

 ## Milestones
 - [ ] Create simple interface and graphics as a first step
-- [ ] Construct physics engine for environment conditions and virtual robot interactions
+- [ ] Implement physics engine for environment conditions and virtual robot interactions
 - [ ] Try out AI and ML coding, as well as neural networks, for virtual robot behaviors and designs

 ## Learning